vipzhicheng/logseq-plugin-mark-map/README.md

 - `mark-map-display:: hidden`, a block property, to hide the block.
 - `mark-map-cut:: 30`, a block property, to limit mindmap node text length.
 - `mark-map-limit:: N`, to limit block next level block list items.

+## Markmap settings

+- `theme`: to select your favorite theme, if you choose auto, then it will decide to use dark or light by Logseq's theme.

 ## FAQs